 As history buffs know, the Valley Camp houses two lifeboats from the Great Lakes’ most famous doomed vessel, the Edmund Fitzgerald.
-These crafts have been known to conjure emotions across the scope, and the UPPRS takes an investigative look at them in one portion of the Valley Camp chapter.
+These crafts have been known to conjure emotions across the scope, and the UPPRS takes an investigative look at them in a portion of the Valley Camp chapter.

 As always, if you’re traveling to the Soo for MiParacon or to enjoy the natural (and supernatural) beauty of the area, don’t forget to tag your photographs with #ilovethesoo on your social media so we can share in the adventure.
-For more stories about the Soo follow us on Facebook, Twitter, Instagram, and Pinterest.
+For more stories about the Soo make sure to follow up!